-Your cats might also growl in case it is annoyed by something.
+Your cat might also growl in case it is annoyed by something.
 They might also be indicating that they are done playing or don’t like the game at all.
-This growl might be directed towards another pet or even you.
+This growl might be directed toward another pet or even you.
 When this happens, make sure you back off & wait for the cat to calm down.

 Cats often growl when they feel tired, and you are pushing them beyond their physical limit.